What’s Eating You?

 Don’t play with the cord, don’t admire the cord – you need to cut it!
 You can’t straddle the fence with what’s good and bad for you.
 You just have to dive in with both feet.

 God doesn’t change His standards to meet our tastes.
+He will not change His character nor what He accepts because we have a temper tantrum.

 She chose to eat.